This post may contain affiliate links. If you buy through the link, I may earn a commission. Learn More.

 Am I saying don’t buy expensive things for your kids?
 Obviously not.
 On the contrary, I think there are certain items that paying up might be worth it.
 But for a lot of them, it’s probably not really going to matter.

 Yes, the messy diapers, chapped nipples, and stretch marks aren’t pleasant- but motherhood offers so many chances to have fun!

 The first smile, the first coo, the first tooth, the first steps- your baby is going to have so many exciting milestones, and you’re going to be right there to experience it all.

 What an amazing blessing it is to have this special little person put into your life for you to love and guide.

-Attend those Mommy & Me classes, make all the cute crafts you see on Pinterest, wear matching outfits, take your child to museums and parks and the zoo- do whatever you can to enjoy this remarkable time in your life that will never happen again.
+Attend those Mommy & Me classes, make all the cute crafts you see on Pinterest and Etsy, wear matching outfits, take your child to museums and parks and the zoo- do whatever you can to enjoy this remarkable time in your life that will never happen again.

 Your heart will grow bigger than you ever could’ve imagined.